LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 representing, the object produced by a resource.
 This handling occurs automatically when a node is requested via a web request and is formatted for output via HTTP.
-This handling is performed by a variety of :dfn:`content representation` objects, each tailored for specific file extension, like ".jpg" or ".js", and content types such as :mimetype:`image/jpeg` or :mimetype:`application/javascript`.
+This handling is performed by a variety of :dfn:`content representation` objects, each tailored for specific file extension, like "|dot|
+jpg" or "|dot| js", and content types such as :mimetype:`image/jpeg` or :mimetype:`application/javascript`.
 New content representation objects can be added and existing representations can be tailored for specific application objects.